-- Seek help and understanding in your bubble.
+- + Seek help and understanding in your bubble.
 Have a conversation with your partner and family about the pressures you are under, the issues you face and how they can help.
-Agree some clear expectations of what you need from each other - when you each need time free from distractions, when it's time to be off the internet, when you'll be on the phone.
-Be responsive to their needs as well - Keep connected outside your bubble use technology to keep up with family and friends outside of work to avoid feelings of isolation, especially if you are on your own - Find some downtime.
-It may not be realistic and can even create more pressure - to set a standard workday.
-But make sure there is time 'away' from work - Switch off.
-Use a technique that works for you - a walk in your neighbourhood, meditation or yoga, a good book - + MYOB is partnering with Smiling Mind to develop a program of mindfulness activities and resources specifically for business owners
+Agree some clear expectations of what you need from each other when you each need time free from distractions, when it's time to be off the internet, when you'll be on the phone.
+Be responsive to their needs as well. - + Keep connected outside your bubble use technology to keep up with family and friends outside of work to avoid feelings of isolation, especially if you are on your own. - + Find some downtime.
+It may not be realistic and can even create more pressure to set a standard workday.
+But make sure there is time 'away' from work. - + Switch off.
+Use a technique that works for you a walk in your hood, meditation or yoga, a good book to get your head out of work for a while.
+MYOB is partnering with Smiling Mind to develop a program of mindfulness activities and resources specifically for business owners. - + Get some sleep.
+Losing sleep is one of the key issues business owners face when worrying about their business and that can have a host of knock-on effects for your mental and physical health.
+There's lots of good advice on getting sleep seek out what works for you.

-- Get some sleep.
-Losing sleep is one of the key issues business owners face when worrying about their business - and that can have a host of knock-on effects for your mental and physical health.
-There's lots of good advice on getting sleep - seek out what works for you - + Get help.
+- + Get help.
 If over the following days and weeks you feel you are not coping, it's important to seek help and professional support.
-Your family doctor is a good starting point - + For support with grief, anxiety, distress or mental wellbeing, you can also call or text the 'Need to talk?' service on 1737.
-This service is free, available 24 hours a day, 7 days a week and gives you the chance to talk it through with a trained counsellor - + Remember, this is not personal.
+Your family doctor is a good starting point. - + For support with grief, anxiety, distress or mental wellbeing, you can also contact Beyond Blue on 1300 224 636.
+This service is free, available 24 hours a day, 7 days a week. - + Remember, this is not personal.
 We are all in the grip of something a long way outside our control.
-If what's best for your mental health is to pause or hand over this business at the moment, then that is the best thing to do
+If what's best for your mental health is to pause or hand over this business for now, then that is the best thing to do.

-MYOB is dedicated to helping Kiwi businesses get through the COVID-19 pandemic.
+MYOB is dedicated to helping Australian businesses get through the COVID-19 pandemic.
 While our team is working from home, we're making sure we're ready and available to help you.

-For details on our services, help in special circumstances or any support, please visit myob.co.nz.
+For details on our services, help in special circumstances or any support, please visit myob.com.au.